Can a Revoked Nursing License Be Reinstated in California?

 You will need to submit a formal petition and supporting documents such as evidence of rehabilitation, proof of compliance with previous board orders and strong character references.
 The BRN will review your petition to determine if you are safe to practice.

-Steps to Reinstate Your Nursing License in California
+Steps to Reinstate a Revoked Nursing License in California

 If you’re ready to begin the reinstatement process, here is a step-by-step guide on what you should do: